Foreign travel advice

 TravelHealthPro explains best practice when travelling with medicines.

-The standard of local medical care can be poor and some medical tests cannot be done reliably.
+The standard of local medical care can be poor and some medical tests cannot be performed reliably.
 Psychological and psychiatric services are also limited.

-Good medical care can be expensive and in remote areas attention for serious injuries or illness is likely to be unavailable.
+Good medical care can be expensive.
+In remote areas, you may not be able to get treatment for serious injuries or illness.
 Medical evacuation can cost tens of thousands of pounds.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 Travel and mental health